Gu Juan: Early life

 Gu followed her father to Nanjing when she was six years old.
 Due to poor body constitution, her father sent her to a badminton school to build her up.
 Gu represented Nanjing and won a competition.
 She was subsequently invited to join the Beijing badminton team but withdrew after not being used to the weather conditions.
 Gu then further represented Nanjing in the Jiangsu sports competition and won the girls doubles and mixed doubles.
 Former Jiangsu badminton coach, representing the Singapore Badminton Association, scouted her and invited her to Singapore.

+Career

 Gu came to Singapore in 2003 under the Foreign Sports Talent Scheme and became a Singapore citizen in June 2007.
-She left the Singapore national team to return to Shanghai for studies a year later.
-However, 16 months later, after the persuasion of the Singapore national badminton team's head coach, she re-joined the national team.

-Career

 Gu was part of the Singapore women's team who won the silver medal at the 2007 Southeast Asian Games held in Thailand.
 In 2012, Gu was selected as Singapore's only Olympic women's singles player for the 2012 Summer Olympics by the Singapore Badminton Association, ahead of Southeast Asian Games women's singles champion Fu Mingtian.
 At the 2012 Olympics, she qualified from her group before losing to Cheng Shao-chieh.

+Gu resigned from the Singapore national team on 30 April 2014, citing injuries, tending to her aged parents and lack of progress in Singapore.
+Gu went to Shanghai for further studies.
+Sixteen months later after her resignation, she was persuaded by the Singapore national badminton team's head coach to re-join the national team.